10 Guinness world records made by Indians.

 Dancer Hemlata made the Guinness world records for dancing at the Kerala Music Academy for 123 hours and 15 minutes continuously

 Under the leadership of Prime Minister Modi, about 35,985 people participated on the occasion of Yoga Day on Rajpath (Delhi).
-For the first time participants came together from more than 84 countries which made this event to be registered in the Guinness World Records.
+For the first time participants came together from more than 84 countries which made this event to be registered in the Guinness World Records that is the best example of guinness world records made by indians.

 Folk dance of Kullu (Himachal)